-- 15. Google controls the most ubiquitous OS in mobile devices, the Android OS.
-Android OS is used by billions of users the world over, and boasts nearly 3 million compatible apps. - 16.
-Android is the only commercially viable OS that is widely available to license by companies that design and sell smart mobile devices, known as original equipment manufacturers ("OEMs").
+15. Google controls the most ubiquitous OS in mobile devices, theAndroid OS.
+Android OS is used by billions of users the world over, and boasts nearly3 million compatible apps.

+16. Android is the only commercially viable OS that is widely available to license by companies that design and sell smart mobile devices, known as original equipment manufacturers ("OEMs").
 Accordingly, when OEMs select a mobile OS to install on their devices, they have only one option: Google's Android OS.
-Google therefore has monopoly power in the market for mobile operating systems that are available for licensing by OEMs (the Merchant Market for Mobile Operating Systems (infra Part I)). - Google has not been satisfied with its control of the Android OS.
-17. Notwithstanding its promises to make Android devices open to competition, Google has deliberately changed its course of conduct, erecting contractual and technological barriers that foreclose competing ways of distributing apps to Android users, ensuring that the Google Play Store accounts for nearly all the downloads of apps from app stores on Android devices.
-Google thus maintains a monopoly over the market for distributing mobile apps to Android users, referred to herein as the "Android App Distribution" Market" (infra Part II). - For example, through a series of revenue-sharing and licensing 18. agreements with OEMs, Google bundles the Google Play Store with a set of other Google services that Android OEMs must have on their devices (such as Gmail, Google Search, Google Maps, and YouTube) and conditions the licensing of those services on an OEM's agreement to pre-install the Google Play Store and to prominently display it.
-Google then interferes with OEMs' ability to make third-party app stores or apps available on the devices they make, including through its so-called "Anti-Fragmentation" Agreements" ("AFAs") that foreclose OEMs from modifying Android to offer fast and simple (or "frictionless") downloading of apps in the same way they are offered through Google Play.
+Google therefore has monopoly power in the market for mobile operating systems that are available for licensing by OEMs (the Merchant Market for Mobile Operating Systems (infra Part I)).

+17. Google has not been satisfied with its control of the Android OS.
+Notwithstanding its promises to make Android devices open to competition, Google has deliberately changed its course of conduct, erecting contractual and technological barriers that foreclose competing ways of distributing apps to Android users, ensuring that the Google Play Store accounts for nearly all the downloads of apps from app stores on Android devices.
+Google thus maintains a monopoly over the market for distributing mobile apps to Android users, referred to herein as the "Android App Distribution Market" (infra Part II).

+18. For example, through a series of revenue-sharing and licensing agreements with OEMs, Google bundles the Google Play Store with a set of other Google services that Android OEMs must have on their devices (such as Gmail, Google Search, Google Maps, and YouTube) and conditions the licensing of those services on an OEM's agreement to pre-install the Google Play Store and to prominently display it.
+Google then interferes with OEMs' ability to make third-party app stores or apps available on the devices they make, including through its so-called "Anti-Fragmentation Agreements" ("AFAs") that foreclose OEMs from modifying Android to offer fast and simple (or "frictionless") downloading of apps in the same way they are offered through Google Play.
 These restrictions effectively foreclose competing app stores-and even single apps-from what could be a primary distribution channel.
-Google's documents show that it Google's documents further show that Google has 19.
-Epic's experience with one OEM, OnePlus, is illustrative.
-Epic
+Google's documents show that it pushes OEMs into making Google Play the exclusive app store on the OEMs' devices through a series of coercive carrots and sticks, including by offering significant financial incentives to those that do so, and withholding those benefits from those that do not.
+Google's documents further show that Google has erected these contractual barriers to competition for Android app distribution in the recognition that Google stands to lose billions of dollars if Android app distribution were opened to competition and competing Android app stores, including an "Epic Store", were allowed to "gain full traction".